-Immediate dangers is the imbalance of nutrients in the soil.
+The immediate danger is the imbalance of nutrients in the soil.
 Which in itself is contrary to what we as gardeners all want.
-Good balanced soil is your best garden recipe for success.
+Well-balanced soil is your best garden recipe for success.

-Excessive levels of magnesium sulphate can cause salt injury to plants.
+Excessive levels of magnesium sulfate can cause salt injury to plants.
 Unnecessary use of Epsom salt will not result in better plant growth but can actually make growth worse.
 I received one comment about Epsom Salt not being sodium.
 The term salt is used in chemistry and does not always pertain to sodium being involved.
-In science a salt injury is equated to a negative effect of chemicals.
+In science, a salt injury is equated to a negative effect of chemicals.
 As stated before, Epsom Salt is a chemical compound.

 Overuse of magnesium sulfate has been linked to reduced root colonization of beneficial microbes such as nitrogen-fixing bacteria.
 Also, excessive amounts of soil magnesium can release aluminum from the soil, making this toxic metal available to plants and aquatic systems. (and if we eat those plants it is a possible problem for us)

 Did you know that to avoid magnesium toxicity, the calcium content of the soil needs to be at least 10 times higher than the magnesium.
 So adding Epsom salt alone can cause that imbalance and create a toxic environment for the plants trying to grow.

-Good thing is Epsom salt is highly soluble so it doesn’t persist in the soil and build up.
+The good thing is Epsom salt is highly soluble so it doesn’t persist in the soil for a long period of time.

 But is that really a good thing?

 Just think about that for a minute.
-Highly soluble means it washes away easily.
+Highly soluble means it washes away.

 What many seem to ignore or not think about is that the excess ends up somewhere, most often as a pollutant or contaminant in the environment especially waterways.

 Since additional magnesium is rarely needed (get a soil test done) why potentially bring more harm to our already struggling environment?
 Getting your soil tested will tell you what it really needs instead of guessing based on misinformation.